31 Different Types of Wasps in Missouri

 These wasps are also types of wasps in Missouri that are non-aggressive and rarely sting people or pets.

-Short-tailed Ichneumon Wasps are beneficial to humans because they help to control pests in our gardens and homes.
+Short-tailed Ichneumon Wasps benefit humans because they help control pests in our gardens and homes.

 By controlling pests, these wasps can also help to maintain a healthy balance between predators and prey.

-The Squarehead Wasp is a species of solitary wasp found in Missouri.
-This wasp is named for its distinctive square head, usually black or dark brown.
+The Squarehead Wasp is a solitary wasp found in Missouri.
+It is named for its distinctive square head, usually black or dark brown.

 They have long bodies and short wings and grow to a length of up to 3/4 of an inch.

-These particular types of wasps in Missouri are found in open areas, including grasslands and fields.
+Missouri‘s particular types of wasps are found in open areas, including grasslands and fields.

 They are also commonly found near flowers and other nectar-producing plants.
 They feed mainly on nectar but will also eat small insects.